TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### Messaging

-- Sending
+- Sending (SMS and MMS)

-(not yet tested)
+works

-- Receiving
+- Receiving (SMS and MMS)

-(not yet tested)
+currently not working - takes hours to receive a message, requires a restart, or doesn't receive at all

 ## Hardware

 ### Camera

-- Taking pictures w/ front

-(not yet tested)

-- Taking pictures w/ rear
+- Taking pictures (front and rear)

-(not yet tested)

-- Recording w/front

-(not yet tested)
+works

-- Recording w/ rear
+- Recording (front and rear)

 (not yet tested)